Updated April 2026

 • Comprehensive cover is essential when the motorhome is your primary residence

-• Ensure contents cover limit is sufficient for all your belongings
+• Ensure contents cover limits are sufficient for all your personal belongings

-• Not all insurers cover full-time living - declare usage when quoting
+• Not all insurers cover full-time living arrangements - declare your usage when requesting quotes

-• Consider whether emergency accommodation cover is included
+• Check whether emergency accommodation cover is included in the event your motorhome is damaged

-• Contents cover for holiday essentials (electronics, bedding, kitchenware)
+• Contents cover for electronics, bedding, and kitchenware is particularly valuable

 • Specialist commercial motorhome insurance is required for rental operations

-• Rental platforms (Camplify, Mighway) may provide their own cover
+• Rental platforms like Camplify may provide their own cover arrangement

-• Check liability limits carefully for third-party use of your vehicle
+• Check liability limits carefully when third parties are using your vehicle

-A comparison of providers offering motorhome and campervan insurance.
+A comparison of providers offering motorhome and campervan insurance in Australia.

 Provider Cover Types Online Quotes Best For

-Covi Insurance Comp Phone / online RV specialist / NZMCA
+CIL Insurance Comp Phone / online RV specialist

 Disclaimer: Features and cover options may change.
 Always verify motorhome-specific cover availability and details directly with the provider.
 Report an error.